FraVisox/AntElligence/src/alphazero/idea.md

     * policy: conf + 9 neurons (as the output are 9) + softmax
     * value: conf + 1 neuron + tanh
 ![Model architecture](image-1.png)

+# HIVE IMPLEMENTATION
+## State and Action Representation
+### State Representation

+* Adjacency Matrix: Rows represent pieces, columns represent connection directions
+* Graph Representation:

+    * Nodes: Each piece becomes a node with features (piece type, owner, etc.)
+    * Edges: Connections between pieces in the hexagonal grid
+    * Node Features: [piece_type, owner, other_game_state_info]
+    * Edge Index: List of [source_node, target_node] pairs

+### Action Representation

+* Movement: (source_piece_index, destination_position)
+* Placement: (piece_type, position_relative_to_existing_pieces)
+* Each action should be uniquely identifiable and mappable back to the game state

+## MCTS Workflow with GNN

+* Initialize Root Node

+Create root node with current game state

+* Graph Conversion

+Convert the adjacency matrix state to graph format:

+node_features, edge_index = game.get_graph_representation(state)

+* Neural Network Evaluation

+Feed graph to your GNN model:

+node_embeddings, value = model(node_features, edge_index)

+Output:

+node_embeddings: Tensor of shape [num_nodes, embedding_dim]

+value: Scalar evaluation of the current position (-1 to 1)

+* Action Probability Computation

+Get valid moves from the game state
+Use compute_action_probabilities to convert node embeddings to move probabilities:

+action_probs = compute_action_probabilities(node_embeddings, valid_moves, state)

+Result: Dictionary mapping each valid move to a probability

+* Node Expansion

+Expand the current node with the action probabilities Create child nodes for each valid move

+* Tree Search

+Perform multiple iterations of selection, expansion, simulation, and backpropagation Use UCB formula to balance exploration and exploitation

+* Move Selection

+Return move probabilities based on visit counts of child nodes

+## How to Convert Node Embeddings to Action Probabilities
+The node embeddings from your GNN contain rich information about each piece's position, relationships, and strategic value.
+We need to transform these embeddings into scores for each possible move.
+Here's how:
+1. Understanding the Input

+Node Embeddings: A tensor of shape [num_nodes, embedding_dim] where each row is a vector representing a piece Valid Moves: List of possible moves in your game representation Game State: Current state of the game

+2. Basic Approach
+For each valid move, we want to compute a score based on:

+The piece being moved (source)
+Where it's moving to (destination)

+3. The "Move Scorer" - Where the Magic Happens
+The move scorer can be as simple as a dot product or as complex as a multi-layer perceptron:

+4. Training the Move Scorer
+You have two main options:

+* End-to-end training: The move scorer is part of your GNN model and is trained alongside it through the MCTS self-play loop.
+* Separate training: Train a separate model that predicts the value of moves based on expert games or reinforcement learning.

+5. Practical Implementation Tips

+* Move representation: Create helper functions to extract source and destination from your move representation
+* Position embeddings: For positions that aren't currently pieces, average the embeddings of adjacent pieces
+* Piece type embeddings: Maintain a learnable embedding for each piece type
+* Edge cases: Handle edge cases like the first move of the game when there are no pieces on the board

+6. Intuition Behind This Approach
+Think of node embeddings as capturing "what's important about this piece right now."
+The move scorer then learns to recognize "what makes a good move" based on:

+* The strategic value of the piece being moved
+* The tactical value of the destination position
+* The relationship between these two aspects

+By training through self-play, your system will learn which combinations of source and destination embeddings lead to winning positions.
+This is similar to how human players think: "This piece is important, and moving it to that position would be powerful because of the surrounding pieces and their relationships."

+## TODO: how to train the move scorer?